cran-task-views/CausalInference/CausalInference.md

     model and no unmeasured confounders.
 -   A time series causal inference model for RCT under *spillover effect* is implemented in `r pkg("SPORTSCausal")`.
--   Design and analysis of clinical non-inferiority or superiority trials with active and placebo control is implemented in `r pkg("ThreeArmedTrials")`.

 ### [Average treatment effect estimation and other univariate treatment effect estimates]{#ate}